 It Began with

 Louis Pfohl founded Plaxall in the heart of Long Island City over 70 years ago, with the help of his wife Pauline Mathis Pfohl.
-A pioneer in the plastics industry, as the originator of the process known as Thermoforming.
-Immediately recognizing Long Island City’s potential as not only a manufacturing hub, but also a bustling neighborhood for families that offered opportunities for diverse business growth.
+A pioneer in the plastics industry, Mr. Pfohl was the originator of the process known as Thermoforming.
+He immediately recognized Long Island City’s potential not just as a manufacturing hub, but also as a bustling neighborhood for families that offered opportunities for diverse business growth.

 Louis Pfohl believed L.I.C. held great promise as a bustling neighborhood for families and diverse business growth – a community reflecting the entrepreneurial spirit he embodied, but also accommodating inspiring changes.

 Honoring a Legacy

 Plaxall founder Louis Pfohl always believed it was only a matter of time before Long Island City evolved from a manufacturing hub to a thriving mixed-use community.
 With his 46th Avenue factory up and running in the 1950s, he started to invest in local real estate and began the purchase and rehabilitation of nearby properties.
 In commitment to his firm belief in transformation of Long Island City,

 Louis Pfohl purchased a five-story factory and, with the addition of another five stories and modern amenities, developed Hunters Point Plaza.
 It was one of the first modern office buildings on the south end of Jackson Avenue and, for a time, the tallest building in the neighborhood.
 The Plaxall real estate business continues to offer an array of attractive commercial spaces today.